jaspetham/Custom-Endpoint/README.md

 # Custom-Endpoint
 I will be explaining about the Task requirement first.
 Followby, the composer support.
+The Custom endpoint of the user data url : /wp-json/myplugin/v1/users

 ## Code Requirement
 ### 1. custom-endpoint.php